VenithNET/Dragon-Linux/content/blog/2021/08/14-progress-report.md

 {{% figure src="/img/blog/2021/08/asahi_dcp_coming_soon.png" caption="The first frame presented using the <a href='https://github.com/AsahiLinux/m1n1/blob/c2c6da3df25c0605894244b4ea9387e882321efc/proxyclient/experiments/dcp.py'>prototype DCP driver</a> (screenshot taken via HDMI capture)" %}}

 As a further twist, the DCP interface is not stable and changes every macOS version!
-This finally answers a question for the Asahi Linux project: we will only support specific firmware versions.
+This finally answers a question for the Dragon Linux project: we will only support specific firmware versions.
 Unlike macOS, which can afford to support only its "paired" firmware and change with every release, Linux has to support all firmware versions going back to the initial supported one, in order to allow people to upgrade their kernel without upgrading their firmware in tandem.
 It would be too much of a maintenance nightmare to attempt to support every DCP firmware version that Apple releases, so instead we will pick certain "golden" firmware versions that are blessed to be supported by Linux.
 Don't fret: this doesn't mean you won't be able to upgrade macOS.
 This firmware is per-OS, not per-system, and thus Linux can use a different firmware bundle from any sibling macOS installations.

 For the initial kernel DCP support, we expect to require the firmware released with macOS 12 "Monterey" (which is currently in public beta); perhaps 12.0 or a newer point release, depending on the timing.
 We will add new supported firmware versions as we find it necessary to take advantage of bugfixes and to support new hardware.